Skip to content

 Prompt Engineering

-Know your model: different models were trained on different datasets, some may understand terms other models don't
+Know your model: different models were trained on different datasets, so some terms work better on some models than others.

 Main groups